Typical X-ray Outburst Light Curves of Aql X-1: Introduction

-A steepening of the X-ray light curve during the decay phase is a behaviour estimated in the DIM resulting from the inward propagation of the cooling front (see e.g. \citealt{KingRitter1998}).
-Recently, \citet{Lipunova2022} showed through detailed numerical analysis that the knee in the decay curve of Aql X-1 could be produced as a result of the shrinking size of the hot inner disc during the decay phase of the outburst.
-Initially, the X-ray light curve is similar to that of a purely viscous relaxation (without disc instability).
-The presence of a cold-hot border is communicated to the innermost disc after a viscous time across the hot inner disc.
-While $\rh$ is decreasing, the viscous time-scale of the hot disc also decreases.
+A steepening of the X-ray light curve during the decay phase is a behavior estimated in the DIM resulting from the inward propagation of the cooling front (see e.g. \citealt{KingRitter1998}).
+Recently, \citet{Lipunova2022} showed through detailed numerical analysis that the knee in the decay curve of Aql X-1 could be produced as a result of the shrinking size of the hot inner disk during the decay phase of the outburst.
+Initially, the X-ray light curve is similar to that of a purely viscous relaxation (without disk instability).
+The presence of a cold-hot border is communicated to the innermost disk after a viscous time across the hot inner disk.
+While $\rh$ is decreasing, the viscous time-scale of the hot disk also decreases.
 Below a critical level, this leads to a steeper $\Mdotin$ and $\Lx$ decay compared to those in purely viscous decay.
-This sequence of events governed by the dynamics and viscous time-scale of the inner hot disc cause a transition from a slower to a faster decay in $\Lx$, producing a knee-like morphology in the X-ray outburst light curve.
-In their model, to account for the sharp decay, \citet{Lipunova2022} included a partial accretion regime when $\rin > \rco$ with a varying accretion fraction depending on the fastness parameter, $(\rin / \rco)^{3/2}$, adopting $\rin = \rxi$ (see the discussion in section~\ref{sec:Model}).
+This sequence of events governed by the dynamics and viscous time-scale of the inner hot disk causes a transition from a slower to a faster decay in $\Lx$, producing a knee-like morphology in the X-ray outburst light curve. \citet{Lipunova2022} modeled the X-ray outburst light curve of Aql X-1 with different assumptions (partial accretion, strong propeller, and total accretion).
+They obtain reasonable results with both the total accretion and partial accretion assumptions.
+For the total accretion case, they assumed that all the inflowing disk matter is accreted onto the star including the $\rin > \rco$ epoch.
+They calculate the total $\Lx$ including both accretion and disk luminosity, while $\Ldisc$ is dominating $\Lx$.
+During the decay phase, $\rin$ is increasing with decreasing $\Mdotin$.
+The effect of this outward propagation of the inner disk on the sharpening of the decay curve after the knee is not clear. \citet{Lipunova2022} pointed out that the $\Mdotin$ dependence of the $h/r$ ratio is significant in reproducing the sharper decay curve.